AccelerationConsortium/awesome-self-driving-labs/readme.md

 - self-driving-lab-demo [[code](https://github.com/sparks-baird/self-driving-lab-demo)] [[docs](https://self-driving-lab-demo.readthedocs.io/)]

 ### Optimization
-Optimization software for iteratively suggesting next experiments (i.e., adaptive experimentation).
+Open-source and proprietary optimization software for iteratively suggesting next experiments (i.e., adaptive experimentation).

+#### Open-source
 - [Adaptive Experimentation Platform (Ax)](https://ax.dev/) is a user-friendly, modular, and actively developed general-purpose Bayesian optimization platform with support for simple and advanced optimization tasks such as noisy, multi-objective, multi-task, multi-fidelity, batch, high-dimensional, linearly constrained, nonlinearly constrained, mixed continuous/discrete/categorical, and contextual Bayesian optimization.
 - [BoTorch](https://botorch.org/) is the backbone that makes up the Ax platform and allows for greater customization and specialized algorithms such as risk-averse Bayesian optimization and constraint active search.
 - [Dragonfly](https://github.com/dragonfly/dragonfly) is an open source python library for scalable Bayesian optimization with multi-objective and multi-fidelity support.